OSGeo/OSGeoLive-doc/doc/quickstart/gmt_quickstart.rst

 View results: (within :command:`gv` [#gv]_, type :kbd:`q` to quit)

 ..
 Cameron Review Comment:
-  Is gv installed on OSGeo-Live?
+  Is gv installed on OSGeoLive?
 If not, then it should either be installed, or not mentioned.

 ::